getmaxun/maxun_docs/docs/login.md

 sidebar_position: 7
 ---

 With Maxun, it is possible to extract data behind logins.
 All you need to do is enter your username/email and password.
-We strongly recommend extracting public data with your Maxun robots.
+We strongly recommend extracting public data with your Maxun robots - not data requiring login.

 ## How to extract behind login?
 1. Enter credentials while training the robot.